The Public Competition Enforcement Review: Poland

-Given rather undeveloped OCCP's case law below we also provide a description recently initiated proceeding.
+Given the rather undeveloped OCCP case law, below we provide a description of recently initiated proceedings.

 In late 2020 and in 2021, the OCCP issued several RPM decisions.
-In November 2020, the President of the OCCP imposed a fine of approximately 0.5 million zlotys on Yamaha, the producer of music equipment, for imposing minimum resale prices on online resellers.
-The President of the OCCP established that the company monitored retail prices and intervened in case of non-observance of minimum prices.
-The retailers also contributed to monitoring and informed the manufacturer about the prices of their competitors.
+In November 2020, the OCCP imposed a fine of approximately 0.5 million zlotys on Yamaha, the producer of music equipment, for imposing minimum resale prices on online resellers.
+The OCCP established that the company monitored retail prices and intervened in cases of non-observance of minimum prices.
+The retailers also contributed to monitoring and informed the manufacturer about the prices of its competitors.
 The manufacturer cooperated with the OCCP as it submitted a leniency application and entered into a settlement, so the initial level of the fine was decreased by between 50 and 10 per cent.
-It was the second time the settlement procedure was applied.
-The first application took place at the end of 2019 in a similar case concerning printer manufacturer Brother.9

-Ongoing proceeding regarding an abuse of dominant position on the e-commerce market
+Ongoing proceeding regarding an abuse of a dominant position in the e-commerce market

-In December 2019, the President of the OCCP started an investigation concerning the practices of the largest e-commerce platform in Poland – Allegro.pl.
-After complaints coming from many sellers using Allegro, the President of the OCCP conducted the search of the company's premises and established that illegal practices may have taken place.
-The President of the OCCP believes that Allegro might have used information on the platform's operation, unavailable to other sellers, to better position and display its own offers from the Official Allegro Shop in the search results.
-The Official Allegro Shop could also use some promotional features which were unavailable to other sellers.
-Considering Allegro's strong position on the market, these actions could be potentially regarded as an abuse of dominant position according to Polish competition law.
+In December 2019, the OCCP started an investigation into the practices of the largest e-commerce platform in Poland – Allegro.pl.
+After complaints from many sellers using Allegro, the OCCP conducted a search of the company's premises and established that illegal practices might have taken place.
+The OCCP believes that Allegro might have used information on the platform's operation that was unavailable to other sellers to better position and display its own offers from the Official Allegro Shop in the search results.
+The Official Allegro Shop was also able to use some promotional features that were unavailable to other sellers.
+Considering Allegro's strong position in the market, these actions could potentially be regarded as an abuse of its dominant position according to Polish competition law.

 ii Trends, developments and strategies

-As regards the enforcement of restrictive agreements, no substantial case law development was seen in 2020.
+As regards the enforcement of restrictive agreements, no substantial case law development was seen in 2020 and 2021.

-No decision on abuse of the dominant position was issued in 2020 and only one in 2021, as discussed above.
+No decision on abuse of a dominant position was issued in 2020 and only one in 2021, as discussed above.

 Given the ongoing proceedings concerning vertical restraints, it is expected that the OCCP will continue to focus on vertical restraints.
-These will be instigating not only against companies but also against individuals – managers.
-Last year, following numerous public speeches by OCCP officials that the OCCP will always verify whether an individual by its acts or omission contributed to a company's competition law infringement, the first decision imposing fine on a manger was issued and not long after other managers were fined.
+These will be instigated not only against companies but also against individuals (i.e., managers).
+In 2020, following numerous public speeches by OCCP officials that the OCCP will always verify whether an individual, by their act or omission, contributed to a company's competition law infringement, the first decision imposing a fine on a manager was issued.
+Not long after, other managers were fined.
 It is possible that another decision to fine a manager will be issued this year.

 Sectoral competition: market investigations and regulated industries

-The OCCP found that in 2019 the fees for municipal waste increased by almost one-third on average, which is a sharp increase as compared to recent years.
-The main reason was the increase of the prices for collecting the municipal waste by regional municipal waste treatment facilities that are key actors in municipal waste treatment in Poland.
+The OCCP found that in 2019 the fees for municipal waste increased by almost one-third, on average, which is a sharp increase compared with recent years.
+The main reason was the increase in the prices for collecting municipal waste by regional municipal waste treatment facilities, which are key actors in municipal waste treatment in Poland.

 i Trends, developments and strategies

 The OCCP continues to issue at least one report from a market investigation each year.
-In recent years the investigations have been oriented to insurance,15 investment funds,16 waste management in municipalities17 and press printers.18
+In recent years, the investigations have been orientated to insurance,26 investment funds,27 waste management in municipalities28 and press printers.29

-The covid-19 outbreak heavily impacted 2020 and was the background for most of the decisions issued in the past two years.
+The covid-19 outbreak heavily impacted 2020 and 2021 and was the background for most of the decisions issued in the past two years.
 In 2020 and 2021, the European Commission adopted an unprecedented number of decisions concerning state aid in Poland.

-In response to the social and economic situation resulting from the pandemic, the Polish government prepared the Financial Shield programmes aimed at assisting the economy.
-According to the government's estimates, the value of support offered under the Financial Shield programmes amounts to over 312 billion zlotys.
+In response to the social and economic situation resulting from the pandemic, the Polish government prepared its Financial Shield programmes aimed at assisting the economy.
 A large part of the support constituted state aid and was notified to the European Commission as such.

-In late 2020 and early 2021, Poland was in the process of establishing new covid-19 related programmes aimed at addressing the adverse economic effects of the covid-19 pandemic on the Polish economy.
-For instance, in December the European Commission cleared the new scheme for SMEs comprising principally two measures: limited amounts of subsidy for micro-enterprises and support for uncovered fixed costs for small and medium-sized enterprises.
-The total estimated budget of the scheme was approximately 13 billion zlotys.22
+In late 2020 and early 2021, Poland was in the process of establishing new covid-19-related programmes aimed at addressing the adverse economic effects of the covid-19 pandemic on the Polish economy.
+For instance, in December 2021 the European Commission cleared the new scheme for SMEs comprising principally two measures: limited amounts of subsidy for micro-enterprises and support for uncovered fixed costs for SMEs.34

 i Significant cases

 The OCCP issued one conditional decision in 2020.
-The decision concerned the market of cable television and providing services for accessing the internet, more specifically acquisition of Multimedia Polska by Vectra.
+The decision concerned the markets for cable television and providing services for accessing the internet, more specifically acquisition of Multimedia Polska by Vectra.
 So as to reduce a risk to competition, Vectra was obliged to sell its network infrastructure in eight towns where the combined shares of Vectra and Multimedia were the largest.
-Vectra was also obliged to enable clients to change operators without the need to incur costs in 13 other towns.26 This has been one of the longest merger control proceedings in the history, lasting almost 1.5 years.
+Vectra was also obliged to enable clients to change operators without the need to incur costs in 13 other towns.35 These merger control proceedings have lasted almost 1.5 years.

-In 2020, the OCCP issued three decisions regarding gun jumping with the most significant one being that concerning Gazprom.
+In 2020, the OCCP issued three decisions regarding gun jumping, with the most significant one being that concerning Gazprom.
 No gun-jumping decisions were issued by the OCCP in 2021.

-In October 2020, the OCCP imposed an unprecedented fine of €6.45 billion on Gazprom for financing the creation of the Nord Stream 2 gas pipeline without obtaining prior merger clearance.27 In the same decision the OCCP also imposed multimillion fines on five other companies.
-In 2015, the companies notified the OCCP of their intention to create a joint venture responsible for designing, financing and constructing a pipeline in the Baltic Sea.
+In October 2020, the OCCP imposed an unprecedented fine of €6.45 billion on Gazprom for financing the creation of the Nord Stream 2 gas pipeline without obtaining prior merger clearance.36 In the same decision, the OCCP also imposed multimillion-euro fines on five other companies.
+In 2015, the companies notified the OCCP of their intention to create a joint venture (JV) responsible for designing, financing and constructing a pipeline in the Baltic Sea.
 The OCCP raised concerns with regard to this concentration in July 2016 on the grounds that it could lead to a significant impediment of competition concerning gas supply to Poland.
 The notifying parties withdrew the notification.
-In April 2017, the OCCP instigated preliminary proceedings to re-examine the case as it learned that former JV parents signed the contract to finance the construction of Nordstream 2 pipeline.
+In April 2017, the OCCP instigated preliminary proceedings to re-examine the case as it had learnt that former JV parents signed the contract to finance the construction of the Nord Stream 2 pipeline.

-In the decision the OCCP found that despite withdrawing the notification, the companies never departed from their intention to create the JV and only altered the form of transaction to the contractual one.
-The OCCP observed that the loan agreements had an identical model of cooperation and structure of their financial contribution to the JV, the parties reserved to themselves a wide range of rights that would enable them to interfere with the Nord Stream 2's activity.
+In the decision, the OCCP found that, despite withdrawing the notification, the companies did not depart from their intention to create the JV and only altered the form of transaction to the contractual one.
+The OCCP observed that the loan agreements had an identical model of cooperation and structure of their financial contribution to the JV, and the parties reserved to themselves a wide range of rights that would enable them to interfere with Nord Stream 2's activity.
 Furthermore, the OCCP submitted that because of establishing a pledge on the stocks of Nord Stream 2, the companies were effectively rendered quasi-stockholders of the company.
-The OCCP concluded that the concentration took place, yet in a different format.
-As a result, the OCCP applied the concept of the JV very widely, in a manner not seen in the Polish merger control cases before.
+The OCCP concluded that the concentration took place but in a different format.
+As a result, the OCCP applied the concept of the JV very widely in a manner not previously seen in Polish merger control cases.

-In January 2021 the OCCP banned the Agora's, a Polish media conglomerate, acquisition of Eurozet, the owner of several Polish radio stations.
-The OCCP claimed that the transaction would result in the emergence of a strong radio group that could irreversibly disturb the competition on the local and national radio advertising market and radio broadcast market.
-The OCCP also found that the transaction could lead to duopoly and marginalisation of the smaller competitors' undertakings, as after the transaction advertisers could use only the services of only Agora and its main competitor RMF FM to reach the optimal number of recipients irrespective of the other smaller and fragmented competition.28 As a part of the proceedings the OCCP did not accept the remedies proposal made by Agora.
+In January 2021, the OCCP banned Agora's, a Polish media conglomerate, acquisition of Eurozet, the owner of several Polish radio stations.
+The OCCP claimed that the transaction would result in the emergence of a strong radio group that could irreversibly disturb the competition in the local and national radio advertising market and the radio broadcast market.
+The OCCP also found that the transaction could lead to a duopoly and marginalisation of the smaller competitors' undertakings because, following the transaction, advertisers could use only the services of Agora and its main competitor RMF FM to reach the optimal number of recipients, irrespective of the other smaller and fragmented competition.37 As a part of the proceedings, the OCCP did not accept the remedies proposal made by Agora.

 ii Trends, developments and strategies